mui/material-ui/examples/material-preact/README.md

 ## The idea behind the example

-The project uses Material UI with [Preact](https://github.com/developit/preact),Which is lightweight 3kb alternative of React with the same modern API.
+The project uses Material UI with [Preact](https://github.com/developit/preact), which is lightweight (3 kb) alternative to React with the same modern API.

 This example uses CRA with `react-app-rewired` for adding webpack aliases for preact.